-The Law firm of Badr Alarishi stands apart when it comes to the practice of Law in the city of Jeddah.
-If its Partners and the legal Team “swear as lawyers, to perform their duties with dignity, conscience, independence, probity and humanity” the Firm endeavors to always practice the law for the sole satisfaction of its Client (A), in advising them and defending their rights/interests in all circumstances under the applicable Laws in the Kingdom of Saudi Arabia (B).
+The Firm stands apart when it comes to the practice of Law.
+If its Partners and the legal Team “swear as lawyers, to perform their duties with dignity, conscience, independence, probity and humanity” the Firm endeavors to always practice the law for the sole satisfaction of its Client, in advising them and defending their rights/interests in all circumstances under the applicable Laws in the Kingdom of Saudi Arabia.

-If Badr Alarishi law firm is the go to firm, it is because the Firm practices Law as an Art, with passion, dedication and strength.
-Ethics, Principles and Values being at the core of the “raison d’ etre” of the Firm (1), pulling its strength in its diversified legal background of its lawyers (2).
+The Firm is the go to firm, because it practices Law as an Art, with passion, dedication and strength.
+Ethics, Principles and Values being at the core of the “raison d’ etre” of the Firm, pulling its strength in its diversified legal background of its lawyers.

 As a representative of the Client, the Firm performs various functions.

 It acts as an advisor, providing the Client with an informed understanding of its legal rights and obligations and explains their practical implications.

 It acts as an advocate where the Team asserts the Client’ positions under the rules of the adversary system.

 It acts as a negotiator seeking an advantageous result to the Client consisting of the requirements of transparent dealing with others.